- Reducing the need to travel

 Figures 10.3 and 10.4 show the reference number and text of each of the Transport actions in this Plan.
 The anticipated start and duration of each action is shown on the right hand side of the diagram.

 The actions with their duration highlighted in red in Figures 10.3 and 10.4 have been identified as a priority through two processes.
-Firstly, some of the actions have been selected by the Net Zero Task Force based on an assessment of their potential to contribute to significant emissions reductions and the likelihood they can be implemented.
-Secondly, some actions were highlighted as being important by the respondents to the public consultation.
+First, some actions have been selected by the Net Zero Task Force based on an assessment of their potential to contribute to significant emissions reductions and the likelihood they can be implemented.
+Second, some actions were highlighted as priorities by respondents to the public consultation.

 For more detail, including who can help to deliver these actions, see the full action table.